-Distribution: In New Mexico, P. gorguzi is confined to the Pecos River drainage, including the Pecos, Black, and Delaware rivers below Brantley Dam in Eddy County.
+Distribution: In New Mexico, P. gorzugi is confined to the Pecos River drainage, including the Pecos, Black, and Delaware rivers below Brantley Dam in Eddy County.
 Historic records of P. gorzugi from Bitter Lake NWR in Chaves County (Bundy 1951) are questionable (Painter 1991).
+The species is primarily herbivorous, although it is easily collected using sardines as bait.